 Monitoring activities.
 The Office is responsible for monitoring grant, subrecipient and contract supported activities to assure compliance with Federal requirements and that performance goals are being achieved.
-In accordance with 45 CFR §75.342 (also 2 CFR §200.328), Monitoring and reporting program performance, subrecipient monitoring must cover each program, function and activity.
+In accordance with 45 CFR §75.342 (also 2 CFR §200.329), Monitoring and reporting program performance, subrecipient monitoring must cover each program, function and activity.
 Such monitoring activities may include, but are not limited to, onsite visits by DEL/ELC staff or contracted consultants, limited scope audits as defined by 2 CFR §200, and/or other procedures.
 By entering into the agreement, the Contractor agrees to comply and cooperate with any monitoring procedures/processes DEL/ELC deems appropriate.
 The Contractor further agrees to comply and cooperate with any inspections, reviews, investigations or audits deemed necessary by the HHS, the Florida DFS or the Florida Auditor General.

 Related party disclosures.
 The Contractor shall ensure that all related party transactions are included in the financial statement footnote disclosures in accordance with requirements defined in Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 850, Related Party Disclosures.
 In addition, the grantee shall comply with all applicable provisions of Chapter 112, F.S., Public Officers and Employees, as required by s.
-1002.83(8), F.S. and s.
-1002.84(20), F.S. for related party transactions.
+1002.83(9), F.S. and s.
+1002.84(21), F.S. for related party transactions and with disclosure instructions for conflicts of interest as defined in 2 CFR 200.318.

 Documentation of related party activity to support proper written notification to the entity’s governing board is required and must be submitted to DEL for review/acceptance.
 Such supporting documentation includes the following items.